 Since Tor doesn’t have a built-in option, it’s natural to ask if you can combine them manually.

 Advanced users layer these tools for maximum privacy.
-The main goal is to hide the fact that you are using Tor from your Internet Service Provider (ISP).
+The main goal is to hide the fact that you are using Tor from your internet service provider.

-There are two ways to do this: one is safe and recommended, the other is not.
+There are two ways to do this.
+One is safe and recommended, while the other is not.

 This is the simplest, safest, and most common method.
 “Tor over VPN” means you route your Tor traffic through an active VPN connection.
 Your computer connects to the VPN server first, and only then does your Tor traffic pass through that encrypted tunnel.